GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 In our robotics context, the developed #acr("SSL") solution would have to be able to be used in real-world scenario where an entire batch of observation is not available at inference.

 This is what motivated enhancement of the model using other normalization schemes.
-As explained in @sec:ssl:multi_source:experiments:normalization:background, #acr("LN") does not encompass this behavioral distinction between training and evaluation.
+As explained in @sec:ssl:multi_source:experiments:normalization, #acr("LN") does not encompass this behavioral distinction between training and evaluation.
 @table:ssl:multi_source:experiments:normalization also compares the final performance of the layer normalization strategy.

 Overall, #acr("LN") and #acr("BN") offer comparable performance.